Case Study: Dominion Energy

 Dominion’s Strategic Underground Program

-At the end of August 2011, Atlantic Hurricane Irene left severe damages on the east coast1.
-Then, in June 2012, a derecho event (defined as a long-lived, rapidly moving line of thunderstorms that produces damaging winds) hit the Midwest and Mid-Atlantic, becoming one of the worst derechos in United States History2.
+At the end of August 2011, Atlantic Hurricane Irene left severe damages on the east coast.
+Then, in June 2012, a derecho event (defined as a long-lived, rapidly moving line of thunderstorms that produces damaging winds) hit the Midwest and Mid-Atlantic, becoming one of the worst derechos in United States History.
 In each of these events, approximately 1 million of Dominion Energy’s customers were left without power for extended periods of time in part due to downed trees over powerlines.
 With customer satisfaction in mind, it was in the wake of these natural disasters that Dominion decided to act proactively and begin undergrounding overhead distribution wires.
-A study period for creating and implementing an undergrounding program in Virginia began between 2012 and 2013, ultimately leading to the creation of its Dominion’s Strategic Underground Program (SUP) on January 1, 2014, the first large-scale undergrounding program in the United States3.
+A study period for creating and implementing an undergrounding program in Virginia began between 2012 and 2013, ultimately leading to the creation of its Dominion’s Strategic Underground Program (SUP) on January 1, 2014, the first large-scale undergrounding program in the United States.
 Since its creation, Dominion has undergrounded nearly 2,000 miles of the most vulnerable (outage-prone) overhead lines in Virginia.
 Dominion’s ambitious goal is to convert 4,000 miles of overhead utilities to underground supply in Virginia.
 While considering undergrounding in North Carolina as well, their current plans involve a more modest scope, possibly ranging between 200 to 300 miles.

 Identifying areas to underground